borislitovchenko/MAVU-Prototype/README.md

 - A talking animal friend that listens and remembers
 - Gentle voice dialogues (powered by GPT)
 - Daily adventures, stories, and interactive moments
-- A safe emotional space for children
+- A safe emotional space where kids can express themselves

 ---